National Security Adviser Says It Looks Like Biden Has Won The Election

 O'Brien, meanwhile, addressed the personnel he expected to encounter in the incoming administration, specialists he called "very professional folks who are coming in to take these positions, many of whom have been here before and spent a lot of time in the White House in prior administrations."

-Tension between the principal and his national security advisers has run for years, often over contradictions between what they say is true and Trump's statements or his objectives.
+Tension between the president and his national security advisers has run for years, often over contradictions between what they say is true and Trump's statements or his objectives.

 Intelligence and national security officials told members of Congress they did not believe North Korea would ever surrender its nuclear program, for example, even as Trump continued to try to achieve that aim by negotiating with dictator Kim Jong Un.